-When you first make contact with the Cocker Spaniel breeder, I recommend you ask whether or not you'll be able to see the puppies' parents.
+When you first make contact with the Cocker Spaniel breeder, it's important you ask whether or not you'll be able to see the puppies' parents.
 It's unusual for both parents (sire and dam) to be available for you to meet as the sire is usually owned by another family or kennel, unless of course the breeder owns both dogs.

 Even so, they should be able to give you a photograph and some background information on the sire, for example, health, testing, height, weight, awards won, etc.

-Be very suspicious if there is little or no information on the sire, or if the dam is not available for viewing; it could be that the puppies are being sold on behalf of an unscrupulous breeder, or a puppy farmer.
+Be very suspicious if there is little or no information on the sire, or if the 'Mom' isn't available for viewing; it could be that the puppies are being sold on behalf of an unscrupulous breeder, or a puppy farmer.